HamzaYacub/QAC-Practical-Project/README.md

 ### Database

 Since there needed to be some data persistance, a database was required.
 The database used for this project was a MySQL instance hosted by GCP.
 As I had already used this for another project and was comfortable with it, I decided on this rather than a MySQL image deployed by Docker.
+What needed to be stored in the database was the vehicle, the paint job and the discount produced from these two constraints.

 ### Entity Relationship Diagrams